MattyIce/postpromoter/README.md

   "max_post_age": 144, // In hours, 144 hours = 6 days
   "allow_comments": true,
-  "currencies_accepted": ["SBD", "STEEM"], // Which currencies to accept "price_feed_url": "https://postpromoter.com/api/prices", // URL of SBD and STEEM price feed to use for valuing bids in multiple currencies
-  "blacklist": ["account1", "account2"], // List of blacklisted accounts
+  "currencies_accepted": ["SBD", "STEEM"], // Which currencies to accept "blacklist": ["account1", "account2"], // List of blacklisted accounts
   "refunds_enabled": true,
   "no_refund": ["bittrex", "poloniex", "openledger", "blocktrades", "minnowbooster"], // Don't refund transactions from these accounts!